-GOVERNMENT GRANTS Payments made by the government towards the cost of local
+GOVERNMENT GRANTS Payments made by the government towards the cost of local council services.
+These are either for particular services or purposes (specific grants) or to fund local services generally

 (revenue support and area based grant).

 GROSS EXPENDITURE The cost of providing the Council's services before allowing for